Eleanor Friedberger: 2016: New View

-After the release of Personal Record, Friedberger moved from New York City to upstate New York; the experience inspired her while she was writing and recording her third studio album.
+Following the release of Personal Record, Friedberger moved from New York City to upstate New York; the experience inspired her while she was writing and recording her third studio album.
 Her third album, New View, was released on January 22, 2016.
 It is her first release on Frenchkiss Records, having released her first two albums through Merge Records.
 The album peaked at number 16 on the Billboard Heatseekers Albums chart, and also became her highest-peaking entry on the US Independent Albums chart, where it attained a peak of number 34.

 2017–present: Rebound

 In January 2017, after the results of the 2016 United States presidential election and her tour in support of New View, Friedberger took a trip to Athens, Greece, out of a desire to reconnect with her Greek heritage and to explore the Greek music scene.
-While there on the recommendation of a friend, she visited an '80s-themed goth nightclub called Rebound, which made an impression on her and subsequently became the namesake of her fourth studio album.
+While there, on the recommendation of a friend, she visited an '80s-themed goth nightclub called Rebound, which made an impression on her and ultimately became the namesake of her fourth studio album.
 For Rebound, Friedberger adopted a more pop-influenced sound, recording most of the music herself and using synthesizers and drum machines as opposed to the live bands which characterized her earlier solo work.

-On February 14, 2018, Friedberger announced that Rebound would be released on May 4.
-In conjunction with the announcement, she released the lead single from the project, entitled "In Between Stars".
-Several weeks later she released an accompanying music video, which she had filmed herself with assistance from former Sonic Youth frontwoman Kim Gordon.
+On February 14, 2018, Friedberger announced that Rebound would be released on May 4; in conjunction with the announcement, she released the lead single from the project, titled "In Between Stars;" several weeks later, she released an accompanying music video, which she had filmed herself with assistance from former Sonic Youth frontwoman Kim Gordon.
 On April 20, 2018, "Everything" was released as the second single from the album, ahead of its release; an accompanying music video was directed by Jonah Freud.

 On May 4, 2018, Rebound was released by Frenchkiss Records.
 The album drew universal acclaim from music critics, who noted Friedberger's stylistic departure.
 It became Friedberger's fourth consecutive top-twenty entry on the Billboard Heatseekers Albums chart, where it peaked at number 20.

 Personal life

 Friedberger's brother Matthew dedicated his 2006 solo album, Winter Women, to her.

-She dated both Britt Daniel of Spoon and Alex Kapranos of the Scottish rock band Franz Ferdinand.
-The Spoon song "Anything You Want" and the Franz Ferdinand song "Eleanor Put Your Boots On" were written about her.
+She has dated both Britt Daniel of Spoon and Alex Kapranos of the Scottish rock band Franz Ferdinand.
+The Spoon song "Anything You Want" and the Franz Ferdinand song "Eleanor Put Your Boots On" are both written about her.
+She attended the University of Texas at Austin, where Daniel was her classmate.